twostraws/ShaderKit/README.md

 By convention, uniform names start with “u” and attribute names start with “a”.
 So, when you see “u_strength” you know it’s a uniform, and when you see “a_size” you know it’s an attribute.

-**Please note note:** there is a cost to uploading uniform and attribute data to the GPU.
+**Please note note:** there is a performance cost to uploading uniform and attribute data to the GPU.
 As a result, you should only specify values that are actually used inside the shader.

 This repository also contains ShaderKitExtensions.swift.
 This adds a handful of convenience initializers for setting uniforms and attributes from common types: `CGSize`, `CGPoint`, and `SKColor`.
 (NB: `SKColor` is either `UIColor` or `NSColor` depending on whether you’re using iOS/tvOS/watchOS or macOS.)